Azure/azure-sdk/docs/golang/design.md

 	// If Poll succeeds and the operation has completed successfully, the WidgetPoller
 	// is updated and the Widget is returned.
 	// If Poll succeeds and the operation has not completed, the WidgetPoller is
-	// updated and returns the latest http response.
+	// updated and returns the latest HTTP response.
 	Poll(context.Context) (*http.Response, error)

 	// FinalResponse performs a final GET to the service and returns the final response